joshuamil/markobj/README.md

 # markobj

-`markobj` renders DOM objects from HTML markup, allowing you to simplify the creation of HTML elements in JavaScript using HTML syntax.
+`markobj` renders DOM objects from HTML markup, allowing you to simplify the creation of HTML elements in JavaScript using HTML syntax. `markobj` is syntactically similar to ES6 [_template literals_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) or _template strings_, but with the added benefit of returning DOM objects instead of HTML strings.

 ## Install